First World War Centenary Celebrations plans

 Commemoration of the Centenary of the declaration of War on August 3, 2014

-This event will take place in Alsace, at the National Monument Hartmannswillerkopf.
+This event took place in Alsace, at the National Monument Hartmannswillerkopf.

 Nearly 30,000 French and Germans soldiers were killed in the fighting of unprecedented violence in 1915.

 Battle of the Marne celebrations